-It is true that there are GMO crops used in the food we buy at the grocery store.
+It is true that there are GMO vegetables and fruits used in the food we buy at the grocery store.
 It’s possible that up to 80% of processed foods sold in the U.S. contain some type of GMO or “bio-engineered” (BE) plant.
 The most frequent source is corn, especially corn starch, high fructose corn syrup, and corn oil.
 Soybean products like soybean oil are also likely to be BE.
 And, finally, most canola (rapeseed) used to produce canola oil is GMO.
-But what are the GMO fruits and vegetables in America?
+But what are the GMO vegetables and fruits in America?
 There are only a few GMO plants used or sold in the U.S. on a commercial basis.
 In this article, I will provide an overview of these genetically engineered plants produced in the U.S.

 GMO or genetically modified organism is a confusing name as all the fruits and vegetables we commonly buy have been genetically modified by humans, sometimes over thousands of years.
 Selective breeding is one way humans modify plant crops to suit our needs.
 Here, instead, we are talking about the modification of genes in a lab.
 A better term for this is bio-engineered (BE) or genetically engineered (GE).
 In this article, I will use the term BE and GMO interchangeably.
 That said, the majority of the fruits, vegetables, or legumes you buy are not BE crops.